andreykurzantsev/crud-api/README.md

 ## My educational project for second course
 ***
-This is Simple Web service for adding information about users to the database.
+This is Simple Web service receiving data from the user and writing them to the database.
+After adding data to the database, it is possible to delete and edit them..
 A server and a CRUD-api have been written for the project to access and manipulate records in the database.
-The client part and data collection from the form have also been worked out. **Project requires the dotenv environment variables.**
+The client part and data collection from the form have also been worked out.
+I used the templating engine (EJS) for Express Framework and implemented server-side rendering of the application.
+The client-side of API usage is implemented in pure JavaScript. **Project requires the dotenv environment variables.**

 #### Toolkit: